Global Entrepreneurship Week 2014 was marked by over 140 countries around the world and by Israel between 16-23.11/2014.

 Ayala showed the students another version of the game, with a different color box- yellow and not purple, like the one sold in Israel.
-She explained that the company with which she worked, which helped develop the game and which markets it, Fox Mind, found that people abroad do not like the color purple.
+She explained that the company which she works with and helps her develop the game and markets it, Fox Mind, found that people abroad do not like the purple color.

 Ayala urged the students to become entrepreneurs in a field that is important to them and that they feel connected to.

-After Ayala spoke about a book she wrote, which was published by the Center for Educational Technology for the benefit of youths with a mental disability, the students suggested she write a book about how she developed and gained success with board games.
+After Ayala spoke about a book she wrote, which was published by the Center for Educational Technology for the benefit of youths with a mental disability, the students suggested her to write a book about how she developed and gained success with board games.

 Sasha is an entrepreneur and a Robotics researcher at the Technion, a key figure in the field of Robotics and the Internet of Things in Israel.
 Both fields are developing quickly and are anticipated to change the way in which we function in our daily lives.